Duke Michael M.A. was born on 30 January 1994 in Freiburg-im-breisgau. He is the youngest child of Duke Borwin and Duchess Alice.

 After gaining his BA in 2016, Duke Michael remained at Leiden to study for an MA in International Studies with specialisation on Global Conflict in the Modern Era, which he graduated with in January 2018.

 With the end of his studies Duke Michael returned to Germany where he took up an internship at the Munich Security Conference between January and September 2018.
-Since November 2018 he has been an intern researcher at the Stockholm International Peace Research Institute (SIPRI) in Sweden.
+Between November 2018 and February 2019 he worked as an intern researcher at the Stockholm International Peace Research Institute (SIPRI) in Sweden.

 Grand Ducal House